openmpf/openmpf-components/python/ArgosTranslation/README.md

 All translations are either to English or from English.
 When trying to translate from one non-English language to another, Argos will automatically pivot between languages using the currently installed packages.
 For example, for Spanish->French Argos would pivot from Spanish->English to English->French.
 This is associated with a drop in accuracy and increase in runtime.

-Lanuage packages are downloaded dynamically as needed.
+Language packages are downloaded dynamically as needed.
 In addition, when building a Docker image the Dockerfile pre-installs German, French, Russian, and Spanish.

 Note: Argos underperforms when translating to and from Chinese